Nix Development Environment for CARE¶

 Run database migrations

-Optionally load sample data
+Optionally load sample fixtures

 Manual Setup¶